 If you’ve been having trouble sleeping lately, you’re not alone.
-Schedule changes, shifting finances and pandemic anxiety have created the perfect storm of sleepless nights everywhere.
+Schedule changes, shifting finances and anxiety about the world we liv ein have created the perfect storm of sleepless nights everywhere.

 As one of the “three pillars of health,” sleep helps support your immune system.
 Read on for some actionable advice to sleep better – and strengthen your immune system.

-First of all, more sleep does help you fight the coronavirus (and any infection) more effectively.
+First of all, more sleep does help you fight infections more effectively.

-People who get enough sleep (typically between seven and eight and a half hours each night) are much less likely to develop an illness from a virus (like COVID-19).
+People who get enough sleep (typically between seven and eight and a half hours each night) are much less likely to develop an illness from a virus.
 Seven-hour sleepers are 300% less likely than five-hour sleepers to develop a viral infection.
 Sleep also helps you fight disease more effectively.

 So, sleep is great for you and your health.
 But what if you’re having trouble sleeping?
 Pulmonologist Michael Summers, MD, is a Fellow Member of the American Academy of Sleep Medicine.
 Dr. Summers shared these sleep tips.

 - Create a relaxation ritual.
 Take some time to wind down before bed with your own relaxation ritual.
 Think of it as your “me time.”
 Maybe you like to journal, meditate, read a book, take a hot bath, listen to music or do some gentle stretching.
 Minimize conversations (especially social media) during your relaxation ritual.

 - Get comfortable.
 For the best sleep environment, choose quiet and dark.
 You can filter out unwanted light with blackout curtains or a sleep mask to go over your eyes.